Robust Bayesian Inference via Variational Approximations of Generalized Rho-Posteriors: Numerical Experiments

 The design matrix $\Phi \in \mathbb{R}^{n \times p}$ consists of Fourier basis functions with $K=6$ frequency components, yielding $p = 13$ features including the intercept.
 The noise follows an $\varepsilon$-contaminated mixture

 where the two-sided Pareto generates symmetric outliers with minimum magnitude 6.
 We set $n=200$ and vary $\varepsilon \in \{0, 0.05, 0.08, 0.10\}$.

-For this setting, we compared three estimators: MLE (ordinary least squares), standard Bayes posterior mean with conjugate Gaussian prior $\beta \sim \mathcal{N}(0, 4I_p)$, and the $\rho$-posterior approximated via variational inference with temperature $\lambda = n/2$.
+For this setting, we compared three estimators: MLE (ordinary least squares), standard Bayes posterior mean with conjugate Gaussian prior $\beta \sim \mathcal{N}(0, 4I_p)$, and the $\tilde{\rho}$-posterior approximated via variational inference with temperature $\lambda = 0.5n$.

-Figure~\ref{fig:fourier_results} presents the results averaged over 1000 independent datasets.
-The posterior risk (left panel) shows that both MLE and Bayes deteriorate rapidly under contamination, with risk growing from near zero to over 2 at $\varepsilon=10\%$.
-The $\rho$-posterior maintains stability with risk increasing only from 0.07 to 0.14.
-The RMSE plot (right panel) reveals similar patterns: MLE and Bayes degrade from 0.25 to approximately 1.4, while the $\rho$-posterior remains below 0.4.
-This demonstrates that standard methods, even with Bayesian regularization, cannot handle heavy-tailed contamination.
+Figure~\ref{fig:fourier_results} reports results averaged over 1000 replications.
+Both MLE and Bayes posterior risk grow from near zero to over $2$ at $\varepsilon=10\%$; the $\tilde{\rho}$-posterior risk increases only from $0.07$ to $0.14$.
+RMSE exhibits the same pattern.